BelinusAI/LangChain-Hugging-Face-Local-Pipelines/README.md

 This project demonstrates how to implement a history-aware retrieval chain using LangChain to respond to queries based on a cumulative conversation history.
 This approach significantly enhances the relevance and coherence of responses in interactive dialogue applications, such as virtual assistants or customer support systems.

+**Use Ollama for LLM setup**
 Ollama allows you to run open-source large language models, such as Llama 2, locally.
 First, follow these instructions to set up and run a local Ollama instance: [Ollama](https://ollama.com/download)
 Fetch a model via ollama pull llama2

 **Install the dependencies**